M. C. Reynolds

-Mack Charles Reynolds (February 11, 1935 - September 8, 1991) was an American football quarterback in the National Football League for the Chicago Cardinals and the Washington Redskins.
-Reynolds also played in the American Football League for the Buffalo Bills and the Oakland Raiders.
+Mack Charles Reynolds (February 11, 1935 - September 8, 1991) was an American professional football player who was a quarterback in the National Football League (NFL) for the Chicago Cardinals and Washington Redskins.
+Reynolds also played in the American Football League (AFL) for the Buffalo Bills and Oakland Raiders.
 In five seasons, he played 39 games and had 2,932 passing yards.

-Reynolds played college football at Louisiana State University.
+Reynolds played college football for the LSU Tigers.